curiouschip/retropie/README.md

   3. run `sudo ./mkretro $target_device $retropie_image_file`

 RetroPie will be flashed to the target SD card, modified to be Pip compatible, then cloned/compressed into the current directory.

+## Updating kernel

+To bundle a new kernel replace the kernel package in the `packages` directory with the new file.